argallab/customized_interface_aware_assistance/src/README.txt

 Open qualtrics:
 https://northwesterneng.az1.qualtrics.com/jfe/form/SV_5biu1XSbex3VKVn

+Open incognito tabs for all qualtrics study.

+show picture of ph1

 Explain what the subject will be doing as a part of the task

 a) P_UI_GIVEN_A keyboard test